Blogs & News

 In its decision the Court accepted that policies did not generally form part of the Plaintiff’s contract (due to a general term excluding them), the redundancy term had to be given effect as a contractual term for determining termination entitlements.

-After giving consideration to the Silverbrook Research Pty Ltd v Lindley [2010] NSWCA 357 decision, which requires that discretion not to award a bonus must not be exercised capriciously, arbitrarily or unreasonably, the Court determined that the Plaintiff was in fact entitled to a bonus on his redundancy.
+After giving consideration to earlier case law, which required that discretion not to award a bonus must not be exercised capriciously, arbitrarily or unreasonably, the Court determined that the Plaintiff was in fact entitled to a bonus on his redundancy.
 This was because evidence showed that the Plaintiff’s manager had “confidently, and in some respects arrogantly” departed from the objectives of and policy behind the bonus plan.
 He had taken irrelevant considerations into account and failed to properly apply the policy.

 The Plaintiff was awarded a $70,000 bonus based on the bonus he had received in the preceding year.